anking/gps-station/readme.txt

 Start it with systemctl start myapp.

-Enable it to run on boot with systemctl enable myapp.
+Enable it to run on boot with systemctl enable myapp. - not needed because of the device nature

 See logs with journalctl -u myapp

-This is taken from How we deploy node apps on Linux, 2018 edition, which also includes commands to generate an AWS/DigitalOcean/Azure CloudConfig to build Linux/node servers (including the .service file).
+//RTK2go
+Sir or Madam: The requested mountPt has been added to the SNIP NTRIP Caster operating at RTK2go.com:2101 and may now be used.

+      The mountPt name is: Wexford  -  (this is case sensitive and must match to be used) With the password: 6n9c2TxqKwuc-  (also case sensitive) Other details [ Wexford,     USA]

+If you have been connecting with another password (such as WEEK21xx) you must now use the above.
+This connection is expected to use NTRIP Rev1 format (contact us if Rev2 is preferred)